Anthony Vizcaya: Minnesota Twins

 On January 20, 2019, Vizcaya signed a minor league contract with the Minnesota Twins.
-He was assigned to the Fort Myers Miracle, and was quickly promoted to the Pensacola Blue Wahoos, where he worked to a 0.78 ERA over 26 games.
-On November 24, 2019, he elected free agency.
-On January 19, 2020, he signed a minor league deal with the Los Angeles Dodgers; however, he did not play that year, due to roster cuts stemming from the COVID-19 pandemic.
+He was assigned to the High-A Fort Myers Miracle, and was quickly promoted to the Double-A Pensacola Blue Wahoos, where he worked to a 0.78 ERA over 26 games.
+Vizcaya elected free agency following the season on November 4.

+On January 19, 2020, Vizcaya signed a minor league contract with the Los Angeles Dodgers organization; however, he did not play that year, due to roster cuts stemming from the COVID-19 pandemic.

-Rieleros de Aguascalientes (first stint)
+Rieleros de Aguascalientes

 On February 12, 2021, Vizcaya signed with the Rieleros de Aguascalientes of the Mexican League.
 Over 38 1/3 innings pitched in 22 games, he logged a 7-2 record and 4.93 ERA.
 On June 23, 2021, in a game against the Toros de Tijuana, Vizcaya hit Toros batter José Guadalupe Chávez, kicking off a massive brawl between the two opposing benches; 10 players were fined due to the altercation, although Vizcaya was not one of them.

 New York Mets

 Vizcaya signed a minor league deal with the New York Mets on February 9, 2022.
 In ten games for the Triple-A Syracuse Mets, he worked to a 6.08 ERA.
-The Mets released him on May 29, 2022.
+The Mets released Vizcaya on May 29.

 Vizcaya returned to the Rieleros after being released by the Mets.
 He recorded an 8.00 ERA over 18 innings in as many games.

-Tecolotes de los Dos Laredos (first stint)
+Tecolotes de los Dos Laredos

 On March 30, 2023, the Tecolotes de los Dos Laredos of the Mexican League signed Vizcaya.
 That year, his performance was much improved, working to a 3.68 ERA in 58 appearances for the club.